 I consider family travel in exactly the same way (except the copious alcohol).
 You do have a finite timetable to schedule everything in, you do need to make some compromises on the itinerary to fit in every body’s needs and yeah sometimes some hard work is needed.
 Yes we are on a holiday and we will get to enjoy ourselves too, but this is the Contiki tour for the over 35’s with kids!!

 Why do you need a theme park plan?

-- Choose the right time of year to go.
+Choose the right time of year to go.
 You may well be restricted by school holiday dates, but if you have some flexibility, try and visit at the quieter times of year.
-The chart on the right (graphic credit Huffington Post) shows expected crowds throughout the year – it will make a huge difference to the subsequent amount of planning you will need to do; the busier it is the harder you must plan.
+The chart on the right shows expected crowds throughout the year – it will make a huge difference to the subsequent amount of planning you will need to do; the busier it is the harder you must plan.

 - Work out your ticketing beforehand.
-Depending how long you are planning to stay in Orlando, there are a multitude of different ticket combinations to choose from.
-Many offer you the option to purchase a number of days eg Disney 4 day pass but you might have say a two week window in which to use those days.
-Try and choose the option that gives you the most amount of flexibility so if your plans do need to be change (weather related for example) you don’t forfeit a ticket.
+Depending on how long you are planning to stay in Orlando, there is a multitude of different ticket combinations to choose from.
+Many offer you the option to purchase a number of days eg Disney 4 day pass but you might have say a two-week window in which to use those days.
+Try and choose the option that gives you the most amount of flexibility so if your plans do need to be changed (weather related for example) you don’t forfeit a ticket.